 Our LAB AIM is to push the boundaries of science in neuroplasticity forward, and help stroke patients to regain their lost motor function better, and faster!

-We design and build MR-compatible systems for awake fMRI in behaving mice to study brain reorganization associated with stroke recovery and motor skill learning.
+In rodents, we use optogenetics, calcium imaging and fMRI for cell-type specific stimulation and visualization of neural circuits.
+We design and build MR-compatible systems for fMRI in behaving mice to study brain and spinal cord reorganization following stroke and motor learning.

 In humans, we use simultaneous brain-spinal cord fMRI to characterize neural pathways between the brain and spinal cord, and how they change poststroke.

 We use this knowledge to guide optogenetic stimulation of genetically-defined neuronal populations to retrain the motor circuit and induce desired neuroplasticity after stroke!